Fisher, Clear Creek, Riding Mountain Aspen Parkland Natural Area, Manitoba (Photo by NCC)

 Fishers prey on birds and small mammals, including rabbits, hares, rodents, squirrels and porcupines.

 But the fisher is not above feasting on reptiles, carrion and fruits.
-Fishers are year-round hunters, active throughout northern Ontario winters.
+Fishers are year-round hunters, active throughout Canadian winters.

 Fun fact: porcupine hunter extraordinaire